Terms and Definitions

-The Office fot Institutional Equity and Diversity (OIED) and the Bias Impact Response Team (BIRT) uses the following definitions to determine the nature of a bias-related actions or behaviors.
+The Office for Institutional Equity and Diversity (OIED) and the OIED Impact Response Team (IRT) uses the following definitions to determine the nature of impact-related actions or behaviors.
 They are consistent with University Policies, Regulations and Rules.
 To the extent that they conflict, definitions provided in University Policies, Rules, and Regulations govern.

 - affected person/group – those indirectly impacted by the behaviors/actions of responsible person(s) or group(s).